howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-The changes are explained here:
+Let's explain the changes:

-1. "Introspection" is a feature that allows a GraphQL client to inspect the entire GraphQL API schema from the server.
-Apollo by default turns off introspection in production as a security measure ([more info](https://www.apollographql.com/blog/graphql/security/why-you-should-disable-graphql-introspection-in-production/#:~:text=Turning%20off%20introspection%20in%20production,%2C%20resolvers%2C%20introspection%3A%20process.)).
-However we decided to keep it on for convenience, though it's not something you would normally do in a production application.
+1. "[Introspection](https://graphql.org/learn/introspection/)" is a feature that allows a GraphQL client to ask a GraphQL server for information about what queries it supports.
+Apollo turns off introspection in production by default as a security measure ([more info](https://www.apollographql.com/blog/graphql/security/why-you-should-disable-graphql-introspection-in-production/#:~:text=Turning%20off%20introspection%20in%20production,%2C%20resolvers%2C%20introspection%3A%20process.)).
+However, we decided to keep introspection on for convenience, though this is not something you would normally do in a production application.

-2. Similar to introspection, Apollo also turns off Apollo Sandbox in the production version of your application.
-Once again, as this is not a real application with production workloads, we decided to explicitly keep it on for convenience.
+2. Similar to introspection, Apollo also turns off Apollo Sandbox in the production version of an app.
+Once again, as this is not a real application with production workloads, we explicitly decided to keep it on for convenience.

 3. Previously, Apollo Server was running on port 3000 on your local machine.
-In production, heroku will provide the port number the application will run on, through the `port` environment variable.
+In production, Heroku will provide the port number the app will run on through the `port` environment variable.

-> **Note:** You might be wondering how Apollo Server determines wether your app is running in development or production.
-It does this by using the `NODE_ENV` environment variable, which is typically set to "production" when deplying an application (this is done automatically by Heroku).
+> **Note:** Apollo Server determines whether your app is running in development or production by using the `NODE_ENV` environment variable, which is typically set to "production" during deployment (this is done automatically by Heroku).

 ### Create new scripts in `package.json`

 So far, you have been using `ts-node` to run your TypeScript code.
-However this has a memory and performance overhead.
-In production you will transpile your code to JavaScript using the TypeScript compiler and run the JavaScript code directly using `node`.
-To do this, you will  to create a few additional scripts in your `package.json`.
+However, this has a memory and performance overhead.
+In production, you will transpile your code to JavaScript using the TypeScript compiler and run the JavaScript code directly using `node`.
+To do this, you will need to create two additional scripts in your `package.json`.
 You will also need to add a new script to apply migrations to your production database.

 <Instruction>